CMSgov/beneficiary-fhir-data/ops/services/04-idr-pipeline/README.md

 | `cluster` | Yes | Yes | N/A |
 | `database` | Yes | No | This Terraservice may be skipped in **ephemeral environments** by specifying the `db_environment_override` in ephemeral environments to an existing cluster in the same seed environment |
 | `migrator` | Yes | No | This Terraservice may be skipped in **ephemeral environments**, if is known that there are no new migrations to run |

-## Deployment

-1. Initialize the Tofu configuration for the appropriate `parent_env`
-2. Select an appropriate workspace, i.e. `tofu workspace test`
-3. Run `tofu apply` to deploy the infrastructure

 <!-- BEGIN_TF_DOCS -->
 <!--WARNING: GENERATED CONTENT with terraform-docs, e.g.